Opentrons/opentrons/api/docs/v2/new_labware.rst

 a reference to the associated :py:class:`.Well` (or :py:class:`.Labware`, or slot name, depending on context).

-To further change positions, you can use :py:meth:`.Location.move`, which lets you move the Location.
-This function takes a single argument, ``point``, which should be a :py:class:`opentrons.types.Point`.
-This is a named tuple with elements ``x``, ``y``, and ``z``, representing a 3 dimensional point.
+To adjust the position within a well, you can use :py:meth:`.Location.move`.

+:py:meth:`.Location.move` takes a single argument, ``point``, which should be a :py:class:`opentrons.types.Point`.
+This is a named tuple with elements ``x``, ``y``, and ``z``, representing a 3 dimensional offset.

-To move a location, you create a :py:class:`.types.Point` representing a 3d offset and give it to :py:meth:`.Location.move`:
+:py:meth:`.Location.move` returns a new location with that offset applied.
+You can use that location anywhere you could use a well.
+For example:

 .. code-block:: python